You have a big talk coming up. So you say to yourself, I’m going to sit down right now and write it.

 (Tip: Those cards may be a clue as to where you might use a slide.
 You don’t need a slide for every single thought.
 Think of slides as a place for the audience to perch while you unpack your idea.)

 Boom.
 You will have a talk on your hands, without blank page syndrome.
 That’s a win!

 Speaking from the stage is one of the most influential things you can do for your career.
 If, that is, you can get the best part of YOU out of your head and into your talk.
-That’s exactly what you’ll learn at Tapped to Speak LIVE, this June in NYC.
-Reserve your spot now—only 50 spaces are open!
+That’s exactly what you’ll learn at Tapped to Speak LIVE, April 2109 in Boston.
+Click here to join us!